Summing up the Jubilee Mystery and purpose: return & restoration

 And interceded for the transgressors.

-The Revelation to Peter that the gospel was for Gentiles as well as Jews in found in Acts 10
+The story of the Revelation to Peter that the Gospel was for both Jews and Gentiles is found in Acts 10

 Paul’s brilliant summation that the Gospel is for both Jews and Gentiles is found in Romans 11